Written Claims to the Personal Representative

 Filing a Lawsuit as an Alternative

-Instead of sending a written claim, a creditor may file a lawsuit against the personal representative in any court with jurisdiction.
+Instead of sending a written claim, a creditor may file a claim by starting a lawsuit against the personal representative in any court with jurisdiction.
 The lawsuit must be started within the same time limits that apply to written claims.
-Claims that were already pending against the decedent at the time of death do not require a separate presentation.
+Claims already pending against the decedent at the time of death do not require a separate presentation.

-If a creditor submits a written claim and the personal representative disallows it, the creditor has sixty days after the personal representative mails a notice of disallowance to file suit.
+If a creditor submits a written claim and the personal representative disallows it, the creditor has 60 days after the published notice of disallowance to file suit.
+This is true for all types of debt, including credit card balances and other obligations.
 For claims that are not yet due, contingent, or unliquidated, the personal representative may agree to extend this deadline.
 A court can also grant an extension to prevent injustice, though no extension can run past the applicable statute of limitations.